 Candidates with qualifications other than those detailed may be considered for entry and should contact the School to discuss before applying.

-International student language requirements for the MPharm require a minimum overall IELTS score of 6.5 (or equivalent).
-Further application guidance can be found at www.wlv.ac.uk/international/apply.
+English language requirements for International applicants for MPharm require a minimum overall IELTS score of 6.5 with a minimum of 6.0 in each element.
+International entry requirements and application guidance can be found here